European shares surrender weekly gains at Greek impasse

 Asset performance in 2015: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Francesco Canepa; Editing by Toby Chopra)
+Today’s European research round-up (Additional reporting by Francesco Canepa; Editing by Ruth Pitchford)